06Anirudh24/Information-Retrieval/Boolean Information Retrieval System/IR-ASSIGNMENT-1.md

 # Boolean IR System - Implementation ReadMe

-This file contains the function names in our code, their description, and some test cases to evaluate them.
+This file describes the functions in the code along with some test cases to evaluate them.

 # Functions
 ###  DATA PREPROCESSING